Playa de Las Americas Holidays – Tenerife’s Party Resort

 Another interesting local eating choice in Playa de Las Americas are the famous local guachinches.
 The locals create makeshift stalls that serve a menu of traditional local food.
 In these guachinches, you can discover the locals’ way of life and enjoy authentic Canarian cooking.

-If you prefer authentic Canarian cuisine, Playa de las Americas offers a number of good restaurants such as the Meson Castellano, an unusual restaurant, it doesn’t have a menu, but the waiters will bring you dishes based on the food you like.
+If you prefer authentic Canarian cuisine, Playa de las Americas offers a number of good restaurants such as the Meson Castellano, an unusual restaurant in as much it doesn’t have a menu as such, rather the waiters will bring you dishes based on the food you like.
 With highly-recommended steaks and fish, and a variety of tapas including Iberian cured ham, olives and cheese, it certainly offers a genuine Spanish experience.

 Papas Arrugadas ( Wrinkly Potatoes ) is a well known Canarian dish consisting of potatoes boiled in salt water and served with a spicy red and green sauce called Mojo.